microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetExceptionBreakpoints" class="anchor"></a>:leftwards_arrow_with_hook: SetExceptionBreakpoints Request

-The request configures the debuggers response to thrown exceptions.
+The request configures the debugger's response to thrown exceptions.

 If an exception is configured to break, a 'stopped' event is fired (with reason 'exception').